-The idea is to replace each original index x with p(x) where p is a function that compresses the indices.
-We require that the order of the indices does not change, so if a < b, then p(a) < p(b).
-This allows us to conviently perform queries even if the indices are compressed.
+The idea is to replace each original index x with c(x) where c is a function that compresses the indices.
+We require that the order of the indices does not change, so if a < b, then c(a) < c(b).
+This allows us to conveniently perform queries even if the indices are compressed.

-For example, if the original indices are 555, $10^9$ and 8, the new indices are:
+For example, if the original indices are 555, 10^9 and 8, the new indices are: